damiandrake0/damiandrake0/README.md

 <hr>
 </div>

-## The end
+## Thanks a lot to

-- README inspired by @ptkdev
+- @ptkdev (this README is inspired by his)
-- GitHub README Stats by @anuraghazra
+- @anuraghazra for GitHub README Stats

 Thank you both very much for the wonderful work they have done 🙏